aimfeld/ZendDiCompiler/README.md

 For a full list of configuration options, see [module.config.php](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php)

-DiWrapper creates a `GeneratedServiceLocator` class in the `data` directory and automatically refreshes it when changed constructors cause an exception.
+DiWrapper creates a `GeneratedServiceLocator` class in the `data` directory and automatically refreshes it when constructors change during development.
 However, if you e.g. change parameters in the [instance configuration](https://github.com/aimfeld/di-wrapper/blob/master/config/example.config.php), you have to manually delete `data/GeneratedServiceLocator.php` to force a refresh.
 In your staging and production deployment/update process, make sure that `data/GeneratedServiceLocator.php` is deleted!